 Our vet has recommended that all dogs under 6 months not to spay or neuter the pups because they are too young and their bodies are not fully developed.
 Adoption donation includes transport and all vaccinations, except for the Lyme—therefore, the dogs will not need to get any vaccinations for the first

-Meet Posey.
-She and her 6 siblings were born on 1/28/21 to a wonderful mom who had spent most of her young life as a stray.
+Meet Reese.
+He and his 6 siblings were born on 1/28/21 to a wonderful mom who had spent most of her young life as a stray.
 She was taken in by a wonderful family who gave her plenty of food, a warm bed, and lots of love.
 Unfortunately, they assumed she was spayed, and several years later, boy, did she surprise them!
 Luckily this family is doing the right thing and getting momma spayed right away, as well as working with us to get these pups into great homes.

 ALL LITTER PUPS AND MOMMA

 Reese is a very handsome 20 lb.
 Danish Mastiff mix.
 He is one of the two in his litter with the two different colors of chocolate and caramel.
 And in the light his eyes look almost blue.
 Reese is the most fun-loving in the group, playing, playing, playing all day, and often forgetting to nap!
 He is a rough and tumble kind of guy, with his favorite thing to do being a good wrestling match with a willing sibling.
 How could you resist this little ball of fur and wrinkles?

 REESE * SPECKLES * TANK